SoarGroup/Soar/README.md

 * [Official Releases](http://soar.eecs.umich.edu/articles/downloads/soar-suite)
 * [Latest Successful Development Build](https://github.com/SoarGroup/Soar/actions/workflows/build.yml?query=branch%3Adevelopment): click the latest run and scroll down to "Artifacts".
-  - Note: if the download for your platform isn't there, the build failed.
+  - If the download for your platform isn't there, the build failed.
 You'll need to download the result of an earlier build.
+  - GitHub cannot build for ARM64 (M-series Macs), so you'll need to build from source or use the release version instead.

 # Soar Performance